milesj/interweave/README.md

 Hashtags require a URL to link to, which is defined by the `hashtagUrl` prop.
 The URL must declare the following token, `{{hashtag}}`, which will be replaced by the matched hashtag.
+Or a function can be passed, which receives the hashtag as the first argument.

 ```javascript
 import Interweave from 'interweave';